December is National Check Your Pool Gate Month

 The initiative is a partnership between KidsAlive™ and D&D Technologies – the inventor and maker of the world’s safest and most-trusted pool gate latch, MagnaLatchⓇ.

 The aim is to reduce pool drowning by creating safer backyard swimming pools and making it harder for children to gain access.

 12 little ones lost their lives last year and we believe more can be done to prevent these statistics and get closer to our goal of zero drownings in children under 5.

-The start of Summer is the perfect time to do this, so download a checklist and make sure your fence, gate, latches, and hinges are in good working order, because a gate that is not self-closing and self-latching provides instant and often undetected access for young kids to the pool area.
+The start of Summer is the perfect time to do this.
+Therefore, download a checklist to make sure your fence, gate, latches, and hinges are in good working order.
+Unfortunately, a gate that is not self-closing and self-latching provides instant and often undetected access for young kids to the pool area.

-D&D Technologies did some research and 30% of parents admitted to only checking the safety of their pool area once a year of LESS!
-It should be done four times a year AT LEAST, but especially in Summer because it has the highest incidence of drowning and non-fatal drowning accidents.
+D&D Technologies found that 30% of parents admitted to only checking the safety of their pool area once a year or LESS!
+It should be done four times a year AT LEAST.
+But, especially in Summer because it has the highest incidence of drowning and non-fatal drowning accidents.

-If you are unsure what to check for why not attend a pool safety education session at a participating Bunnings Warehouse store Saturday 7 December.
-Bunnings has joined us this year to spread the word and make sure people know what to check to ensure the ultimate safety of their swim zone.
+If you’re unsure what to check for, attend a pool safety education session at Bunnings Warehouse on Saturday 7 December.
+Bunnings has joined us to ensure people know what to check for the safety of their swim zone.
 Check out locations and times here.

 D&D Technologies’ safety checklist for pool gates:

 - Gate should open outwards, away from the pool

 - Latch release knob should be at least 1500m above ground level